 Lingoda’s teaching methodology is immersion.
-Their goal is to provide you enough speaking practice and relevant material that you can immediately use in real life.
+Their goal is to provide you with enough speaking practice and relevant material that you can immediately use in real life.

 One of Lingoda’s focuses is to teach students to speak like a local.
 Students can connect with native speakers through online classes and learn local expressions, idioms, conjunctions, and cultural references.

 Lingoda uniquely develops the learning material to align with CEFR standards.
 CEFR stands for Common European Framework of Reference for Languages.
 It is an internationally recognized standard that describes the level a student has.
 For more details about this, make sure to visit Lingoda’s page explaining what CEFR is.

 Lessons are held online through Zoom.
 As soon as you book a class, the material is available to you.
 You can download the class material and prepare ahead of time or wait for the date and time when the lesson takes place.

 The class material consists of reading, speaking, and writing exercises.
 During the class, the teacher goes through the Lingoda material and makes annotations along the way.
 After the class is over, the material with the teacher’s annotations is available to all students.

 To complete a language level, you need to complete two sublevels.
 For example, to accomplish level A1, you would need to complete sublevels A1.1 and A1.2.